rxue/learning-dirary/books/Database/DatabaseSystemConcepts7ed/README.md

 > SQL supports basic set operations, including `union` , `intersect` and `except` , which corresponds to the mathematical set operations ...

 **Self comments** : *set operations* mean the result is also a set that there is no repeat element

+# Chapter 17: Transactions
+## 17.8 Transaction Isolation Levels
+*Isolation levels* specified by SQL standard:

+* serializable
+* repeatable read
+* read committed
+* read uncommitted

+*dirty read* is never possible!

+> Many database systems run, by default, at the read-committed isolation level.
+In SQL , it is possible to set the isolation level explicitly, rather than accepting the system’s default setting.

+Oracle's syntax: `alter session set isolation level = serializable`

+**Practical tips**: this is set inside the session.
+There is a global default setting for it as well